deltaDNA/ios-debug-sdk/README.md

 ## Example

-An example is included which shows all the changes that need to be make.
+An example is included which shows all the changes that need to be made.
 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## License